Skip to main content

 • Bosch SDK

-• Installer include this and install it part of proxy installation
+• The installer includes this and installs it as part of the proxy installation

-• Latest UDD files can be found under DVR folder
+• The latest UDD files can be found under the DVR folder

 • Default location C:\Program Files\DVMS\DVR\UDDConfigExamples